 - (a) A description of the change identifying - 1.
 All parts of the type design and the approved manuals affected by the change; and - 2.
-The certification specifications and environmental protection requirements with which the change has been designed to comply in accordance with MCAR 21.101.
+The certification specifications and environmental protection requirements with which the change has been designed to comply in accordance with MCAR 21.A.101.

-MCAR 21.95 Minor changes
+MCAR-21.A.95 Minor changes

-Minor changes in a type design shall be classified and approved by CAD
+Minor changes in a type design shall be classified and approved either: